zusei/whitepaper/03_The_Economy_Tokenomics/03_3_Watt_Credits_Utility.md

 ## 1. The Merchant Loop (Immediate Utility)
 **Status:** Live in Genesis Phase (Singapore)

 The most immediate utility of ZP is within the retail network itself.
-Because merchants have already "paid" for the energy to generate these credits (via the $ZUSEI burn), they are incentivized to accept them as valid payment.
+Because merchants have already "paid" for the energy to generate these credits (via the $ZST burn), they are incentivized to accept them as valid payment.

 * **Direct Offsets:** Users can burn ZP at the Point of Sale (POS) to offset the cost of goods.
     * *Example:* A S$6.00 latte costs **50 Z-Watts**.